 We have built a highly standardized and scalable business model, which has been instrumental to our success in achieving value-for-money pricing and rapid restaurant network expansion.
 In particular, we standardize the taste and quality of our dishes through a flexible combination of third-party food processing and direct procurement.
 We have been collaborating with third-party food processing companies for many years, and have developed strong expertise in such arrangements.
-As of the Latest Practicable Date, we collaborated with 174 third-party food processing companies.
-We pay close attention to food preparation processes in menu development and whenever feasible, allocate the major portion of the preparation process for a dish to the highly automated facilities of these third-party processing food companies.
-As a result, food products supplied by them require relatively few steps of standardized preparation at our restaurants before serving to our guests, which enables us to maintain consistent taste and quality and increase operating efficiency at our restaurants.
+As of the Latest Practicable Date, we collaborated with 205 third-party food processing companies.
+We pay close attention to food preparation processes in menu development and whenever feasible, allocate the major portion of the preparation process for the ingredients to the highly automated facilities of these third-party few steps of standardized preparation at our restaurants before cooking and serving to our guests, which enables us to maintain consistent taste and quality and increase operating efficiency at our restaurants.

 Currently, some of our signature dishes involve preparation of semi-processed food products and bakery products by third-party food processing companies.
-For example, our signature dish Green Tea Roasted Chicken (綠茶烤雞) only requires our kitchen staff to roast a semi-processed chicken in an oven for a set amount of time.
+For example, our signature dish Green Tea Roasted Chicken (綠茶烤雞) only requires our kitchen staff to marinate the chicken with prepared sauce packet and roast it in an oven for a set amount of time.